hdkatta1/Module1-Challenge/README.md

 ## Business Activities:
 KOHO aims to help people in managing their finances and save more effectively.
 It solves the problem of hidden fees and lack of transparency in the traditional banking industry by offering a no-fee banking solution.The specific financial problem that KOHO is trying to solve is the issue of overspending and financial stress that many Canadians face.
 Any money deposited with KOHO is stored at Peoples Trust, which is a federally regulated bank.
 Ensuring the money is CDIC-insured and 100% safe to use.
 Koho also aims to be transparent to built trust with its customers.

-The target market for KOHO is mostly composed of tech-savvy millennials looking for an accessible and reasonably priced replacement for traditional banking services.
+KOHO is designed for individuals seeking to manage their finances effectively.
+By using KOHO's prepaid Visa card, users can only spend what they have loaded onto the card, which helps them stay within their budget and avoid overspending.
+This feature promotes responsible spending and can assist users in maintaining good financial habits.
+KOHO's target audience is mostly composed of tech-savvy millennials looking for an accessible and reasonably priced replacement for traditional banking services.
 By providing a mobile app and reloadable Visa card with features that appeal to this population, such cashback benefits and spending insights, the company has deliberately targeted this demographic.
 According to a press release by KOHO on November 17, 2021, the company had surpassed over two million accounts in Canada, has over 500,000 users and processed over $15 billion in transactions to date.
 The company has also won several awards, including the Best Financial Technology Solution at the 2021 Canadian Innovation Awards.

 * An unfair advantage they utilize: